kaushikthedeveloper/DoubleBackPress/README.md

         ---

-    - <a name="withFirstBackPressAction"></a>Set the action to be performed after the first back press occurs, before the 2nd back press.
+    - <a name="withFirstBackPressAction"></a>Set the action to be performed after the first back press occurs, before the second back press.

         **OPTIONAL**